-- Ancient Rome : not only the Colosseum, but a nice walk including the Velabro (the crib of Rome!), Circus Maximus, Forum and Palatine, Capitol and Trajan’s Markets and Column, Pantheon and one archaeological museum (chose between Palazzo Massimo and the Capitoline Museums)
+- Ancient Rome : not only the Colosseum, but a nice walk including the Velabro (the crib of Rome), Circus Maximus, Forum and Palatine, Capitoline Hill, Trajan’s Markets and Column, Pantheon and one archaeological museum (chose between Palazzo Massimo and the Capitoline Museums)

-- Ancient Rome outside the walls : the Appian Way (and the catacombs) and/or Ancient Ostia, the harbour of Imperial Rome.
+- Ancient Rome outside the walls : the Appian Way (and the catacombs or the aqueducts) and/or Ancient Ostia, the harbour of Imperial Rome.

 - The Middle Ages through some of the most intriguing churches of the city (San Clemente, SS.
-Quattro Coronati, the cathedral of Rome S. Giovanni, Santa Maria Maggiore and its sparkling mosaics, S. Prassede and S. Pudenziana, the whole district of Trastevere and its masterpieces i.e. S.Cecilia and S. Maria in Trastevere)
+Quattro Coronati, the cathedral of Rome S. Giovanni with the Sancta Sanctorum chapel, Santa Maria Maggiore and its sparkling mosaics, S. Prassede and S. Pudenziana, the whole district of Trastevere and its churches: S.Cecilia and S. Maria in Trastevere)

 - The Vatican: let’s devote half day to the museums, Sistine Chapel, the breathtaking basilica of St. Peter and its piazza.

 - Barocco & the city!
 This was the second Golden Age of Rome and it’s all around: Piazza Barberini and the Painting Gallery of Palazzo Barberini, San Carlino church and S.Andrea to compare the great artists Borromini and Bernini, Piazza del Quirinale, the iconic Trevi fountain, the Spanish Steps, Piazza Navona ending the day with a baroque concert.